stevana/pipelining-with-disruptor/README.md

      * in a determinate way;
      * fanning out and sharding without copying data (when run on a single computer).
-  2. Potentially distributed over multiple computers, without the need to change the code of the pipeline;
+  2. Potentially distributed over multiple computers for fault tolerance and upgrades, without the need to change the code of the pipeline;
   3. Observable, to ease debugging and performance analysis;
   4. Declarative high-level way of expressing stream processing networks (i.e. the pipeline);